Long Island Central Pine Barrens: Sunrise Wildfire of 1995

 In late August-early September 1995, a series of major brush fires swept through the pine barrens region.
 The first major fire incident occurred in Rocky Point, but was extinguished within days of its outbreak.
 A larger, more catastrophic fire erupted in the Westhampton area just shortly after the Rocky Point blaze was brought to an end.
 The fire, aided by high winds and dry conditions, quickly spread, threatening area homes and businesses.
 The fire was nicknamed the "Sunrise Wildfire", as it engulfed both sides of Sunrise Highway, the major highway connecting the Hamptons region with the rest of Long Island.
-The fires closed down the highway and stopped railroad service, effectively cutting the Hamptons off from the rest of the island for days as firefighters from all over Long Island, the FDNY and Connecticut worked around the clock to battle the blaze.
+The fires closed down the highway and stopped railroad service, effectively cutting the Hamptons off from the rest of the island for days as firefighters from all over Long Island, FDNY, and Connecticut worked around the clock to battle the blaze.

 By early September, the Sunrise Wildfire was extinguished, but the results of that fire, in addition to the Rocky Point fire, were disastrous: Approximately 7000 acre had burned, numerous homes and small businesses suffered damage, and 400 people were forced to evacuate their homes.
 The fire, which erupted during the peak of the Hamptons' tourist season, resulted in a considerable economic blow for the region.
-However, the human toll was very light, a few firefighters suffered injuries, and nobody was killed in the event.
+However, the human toll was very light; a few firefighters suffered injuries, and nobody was killed in the event.

 As of 2007, the region has mostly recovered from the damage it sustained, although some vegetation still bears the scars of the fire.
 Pine Barren ecosystems are highly adapted to fire and generally require periodic fires to maintain their unique vegetation and wildlife.

 Brookhaven Blaze of 2012

-On April 9, 2012, several brushfires joined together to ignite over 2000 acre of woodland around Manorville, Ridge and Brookhaven.
+On April 9, 2012, several brushfires joined to ignite over 2000 acre of woodland around Manorville, Ridge and Brookhaven.
 By the end of the day, the fires were intense enough to cause a closure of parts of the Long Island Expressway.
 Parts of Riverhead were placed under mandatory evacuation.

-Brush fire burned 1124 acre of pine lands.
+The fire burned 1124 acre of pine lands.
 About 600 firefighters from about 109 departments battled the fire with 30 brush trucks, 20 tankers, and 100 engines.
 Airdrops of water were made by a New York State Police helicopter.